scipy-conference/scipy_proceedings/papers/sam_morley/roughpy.md

 ## Introduction
 Sequential data appears everywhere in the modern world: text, finance, health records, radio (and other electromagnetic spectra), sound (and speech), etc.
-These data are problematic for many traditional methods in data science.
-Many of these difficulties arise because of computational constraints, where the complexity of the model is intrinsically linked to the number of observations, and others arise because the events are not observed at regular intervals.
+Traditionally, these data are tricky to work with because of the exponential complexity and different scales of the underlying process.
+Until recently, with the development of transformers and large language models, it has been difficult to capture the long-term pattern whist also capturing the short-term fine detail.
+Rough path theory gives us tools to work with sequential, ordered data in a mathematically rigorous way, which should provide a means to overcome some of the inherent complexity of the data.
-In this paper, we introduce a new package *RoughPy* for analysing sequential data through the lens of *rough path theory*, which provides useful techniques for addressing some of the issues with these data.
+In this paper, we introduce a new package *RoughPy* for working with sequential data through the lens of rough path theory, performing rigorous analysis and developing new techniques to overcome the difficulties of these data.

 Rough paths arise in the study of *controlled differential equations* (CDEs), which generalise ordinary differential equations (ODEs) and stochastic